Is a 3-month-old baby old enough to eat solids? This post is about feeding your baby at 3 months of age.

 3. Consider Offering a Pacifier

-Your doctor may now encourage introducing a pacifier since breastfeeding should be well-established.
+Your doctor may now encourage introducing a pacifier like Philips Avent Soothie 0-3 Months Orthodontic Baby Pacifiers since breastfeeding should be well-established.
 Sucking soothes most babies and satisfies the need after feeding since the stomach is still so small at this stage.
 Just avoid coating it with anything sweet to discourage tooth decay.

 4. Discuss Supplements with a Pediatrician

-Ask about the potential need for vitamin D drops since new recommendations suggest exclusively breastfed babies receive extra supplementation.
+Ask about the potential need for vitamin D drops like Mommy’s Bliss Organic Baby Vitamin D Drops since new recommendations suggest exclusively breastfed babies receive extra supplementation.
+The Mommy’s Bliss Organic Baby Vitamin D Drops are great because mothers can put a drop in the nipple before the baby nurses as the day starts and that’s it!
+These are the drops I am currently giving my 3 month old baby.
 And ask about probiotics, which some studies indicate may relieve issues like colic, eczema, and congestion.
 Getting medical guidance is important with supplements.

 5. Keep It Positive!